ElectricShakuhachi/tiralabra-shakugenerator/documentation/specifications.md

 ### NOTE:

-**The explanation below talks about additional functionalities, but for the purposes of the "harjoitustyö" -project, basic Markov chain music generation utilizing a trie-tree -structure is developed first and any additional features will be done later if there is time!**
+**The explanation below talks about additional functionalities, but for the purposes of the "harjoitustyö" -project, basic Markov chain music generation utilizing a trie-tree -structure is developed first and any additional features will be done later if there is time!
+Mentioned additional functionalities are mainly planned to make the program applicable for personal use**

 ### END NOTE